 We currently file income tax returns in the U.S. and all foreign jurisdictions in which we have entities, which are periodically under audit by federal, state, and foreign tax authorities.
 These audits can involve complex matters that may require an extended period of time for resolution.
-We remain subject to U.S. federal and state income tax examinations for the tax years 2018 through 2021 and in the foreign jurisdictions in which we operate for varying periods from 2010 through 2021.
-In the third quarter of 2021, we had a release of historic tax reserves that resulted in a tax benefit of \$13.4 million, due to the lapse of statute of limitations.
-We currently have income tax examinations open in Texas for tax years 2014 through 2017, Pennsylvania for 2018 and New York City for 2017 through 2019.
+We remain subject to U.S. federal and state income tax examinations for the tax years 2018 through 2022 and in the foreign jurisdictions in which we operate for varying periods from 2010 through 2022.
+We currently have income tax examinations open in Texas for tax years 2014 through 2018 and New York City for 2017 through 2019.
 Additionally, we are currently under tax audit in India for the fiscal year ended March 31, 2020.